jkmrto/website/content/posts/erlang-distributed-with-docker-and-libcluster.md

 -  `--name`: This would be the name of the node used by the [docker DNS](https://docs.docker.com/v17.09/engine/userguide/networking/configure-dns/) to resolve the docker location inside our custom network.
 It is also the name given to the docker that allows to identify the container when executing `docker ps`.

 - `--hostname`: This will be the hostname of the docker launched.
-It is used by erlang to fully qualified the erlang node.
+It is used by Erlang to fully qualified the Erlang node.

--  `--entrypoint=iex libcluster_poc --cookie cookie --sname node1 -S mix`: This syntax allows to define the docker image to be executed and a custom entrypoint, since it is needed to be different for each container in order to customize the name of the erlang node with the -sname flag.
+-  `--entrypoint=iex libcluster_poc --cookie cookie --sname node1 -S mix`: This syntax allows to define the docker image to be executed and a custom entry point, since it is needed to be different for each container in order to customize the name of the Erlang node with the -sname flag.
     - `--entrypoint=iex`: Executable to be run when starting the docker.
     - `libcluster_poc`: Docker image to be executed.
     - `--cookie cookie --sname node1 -S mix`: Entrypoint arguments.

 ```Elixir